 *Applicable for the 2015–2016 academic year and is subject to change thereafter for new participants.

 Participants are required to sign a promissory note at their initial registration indicating their commitment to paying the Program Fee in a timely fashion and in its entirety.
 This is standard procedure required of all AGTS doctoral students.
 The promissory note will outline the installment due dates for the participant.
 The 12 installments outlined are to be paid consecutively and are still due at the assigned date, even if the participant for any reason skips a class session.

-D.Miss. participants are eligible for loan deferment.
+DAIS participants are eligible for loan deferment.
 The program does qualify for VA benefits and private student loans.
-However, grants and scholarships for Doctor of Missiology study are normally not available.
-Contact the Financial Aid office for more information.
+However, grants and scholarships for Doctor of Applied Intercultural Studies are normally not available.
+Contact the university's Student Financial Services Office for more information.